 The upstate New York bluegrass group known as the Gibson Brothers is really two talented brothers and a father-and-son team who can deliver a close-knit harmony without a hitch.
 The brothers are writer, banjoist, and vocalist Eric Gibson and writer, guitarist, and vocalist Leigh Gibson.
 The father-and-son team is Junior Barber on Resophonic guitar and son Mike Barber on acoustic bass.
-Brothers Leigh and Eric began performing before their teens, playing gospel instrumentals in the local church.
-They added singing harmonies to their act when they were around 16.
-They did numbers by artists such as Buck Owens and Jim & Jesse.
+Brothers Leigh and Eric began performing as adolescents, playing gospel instrumentals in the local church.
+They added singing harmonies to their act a few years later, and performed numbers by artists such as Buck Owens and Jim & Jesse.
 A musician by the name of Bob Fuller made sure the young brothers were exposed to the music of bluegrass greats like Red Allen, Bill Monroe, and Jimmy Martin.

-The Gibson Brothers' next album, Spread Your Wings, hit the stores in 1997.
-It did as well as the debut.
-One of its tracks, "Picture in the Moonlight," hit the Top 30 survey.
 In 1998, the album Another Night of Waiting was released.
 One of its tracks, "She Paints a Picture," climbed even higher on the charts than its predecessors.
-In October of that same year, the Gibson Brothers signed on with the Ceili Music bluegrass label, owned by Ricky Skaggs, who produced the group's next album.
+In October of that same year, the Gibson Brothers signed on with the Ceili Music label owned by Ricky Skaggs, who produced the group's next album.
 Also in 1998, the Gibson Brothers were named the IBMA Emerging Artist of the Year.
-Two years later, the band issued the playfully bittersweet Spread Your Wings and the more cohesive Another Night of Waiting.
-Bona Fide, which appeared in 2000, marked their first for Sugar Hill.
-Covers of the Band's "Ophelia" and Gordon Lightfoot's "Long Way Back Home," the latter of which served as the title track for their fifth album, appeared in 2004.
-The band released Red Letter Day in 2006, followed by Iron and Diamonds in 2008, both on Sugar Hill. ~ Charlotte Dillon, Rovi
+Two years later, the band issued the playfully bittersweet Spread Your Wings.
+Bona Fide, which appeared in 2000, marked their first for Sugar Hill; it included covers of the Band's "Ophelia" and Gordon Lightfoot's "Long Way Back Home," the latter of which served as the title track for their fifth album.
+The band released Red Letter Day in 2006, followed by Iron and Diamonds in 2008, both on Sugar Hill.